Goddier1996/Goddier1996/README.md

-# Hi there👋 i am Artium
+# Hi there👋 I am Artium